LordSnoosh/SEIR2222/work/w10/d5/03-mern-infrastructure-part-3.md

 4. Define a route on the server that maps the AJAX request to a controller action.
 5. Code the controller action to perform any necessary CRUD and send a JSON response back to the client.
-6. Again, back in the event handler of the component, update state using the JSON received from the server and programmatically change routes if necessary.
+6. Back in the event handler of the component, if necessary, update state using the JSON received from the server and optionally programmatically change routes.

 Basically, adding functionality starts with code on the client, then the server, and coming back full-circle to the client.